NFL's 32 top surprises, and rating whether each will continue

 The surprise: Kolton Miller's solid play at left tackle.

 The verdict: REAL.
 Sure, the rookie from UCLA is a first-round pick who should be playing well, but he was also a first-round pick met with a side eye of apprehension from many observers.
 And after more than holding his own against the fearsome pass rushes of the Rams and Broncos -- he has not allowed a sack or a QB hit in two games after allowing just one pressure in 36 pass-block snaps in Denver, per Pro Football Focus -- Miller appears to have staying power.
-"The film speaks for itself," said Raiders coach Jon Gruden.
+"The film speaks for itself," Raiders coach Jon Gruden said.
 "We think he's a long-term, big-time player for us at a critical position.
 That's why we drafted him.
-His range, not only as a pass protector, but you saw him get out on the quick screens, he's got tremendous athleticism and he's just getting started." -- Paul Gutierrez
+His range, not only as a pass-protector, but you saw him get out on the quick screens, he's got tremendous athleticism and he's just getting started." -- Paul Gutierrez

 NFC EAST